sanjayrathva091/fitnessBlender/README.md

 # screeching-idea-7572
 This is a group project at Masai.
-We are going to clone fitness blender website in this project.
+We have cloned features of fitness blender website in this project.